tjworks/tapdata-docs-en/docs/what-is-tapdata.md

 # What is TapData?

-TapData is a modern data platform designed for all your data applications that require low latency, fresh data.
+TapData is a modern, real time data platform designed for all your data applications that require low latency, fresh data.

 ## Where would you use TapData